John B. Allen: Career

 He served as a private in the Union Army with the 135th Indiana Volunteers during the American Civil War.
 He earned a law degree from the University of Michigan and passed the bar in 1869.

 He moved to Washington in 1870, and started a law practice in Olympia.

-He served as United States attorney (1875–1885), and as reporter for the supreme court for the Territory of Washington from 1878 to 1885.
+He served as United States Attorney for the District of Washington (1875–1885), and as reporter for the supreme court for the Territory of Washington from 1878 to 1885.

 He was a Republican Delegate to the United States House of Representatives in 1889, and after Washington achieved statehood, he was elected and served in the United States Senate from 1889 to 1893.
 After the legislature failed to select a Senator for the following term, Allen was appointed by the Governor of Washington, but was not seated by the Senate.

 Death and legacy

-After leaving public office, Allen went into private law practice in Seattle, Washington, where he died of cardiovascular disease in 1903.
+After departing from public office, Allen pursued a career in private law practice in Seattle, Washington, where he eventually succumbed to cardiovascular disease in 1903.

-John B. Allen Elementary School was dedicated in 1904, part of the Seattle School District.
-Seattle School District architect, James Stephens, designed the two-story, wooden building, which housed 278 students at the end of its first year.
-In 1917, the District opened a second brick building and enrollment increased, peaking at 758 in 1933.
-The school closed in June 1981.
+John B. Allen Elementary School was inaugurated in 1904 as part of the Seattle School District.
+The school's architectural design was spearheaded by James Stephens, an architect within the Seattle School District.
+Initially, the two-story wooden building accommodated 278 students by the end of its inaugural year.
+Subsequently, in 1917, the District unveiled a second brick building, leading to an increase in enrollment, which reached its peak at 758 students in 1933.
+However, the school ceased operations in June 1981.